YourBNC/oidentd/README.md

 ````
 Replying with IDENTFAILURE or otherwise terminating the connection will result in oidentd trying the next server, or, if no other servers are available, identifying the connection as IdentFailure.

+##Halp!
+It segfaults on start!
+This is a known bug due to version discrepancies between linux distros.
+The solution is easy.
+You have to run the relex.sh script and rebuild oidentd.

 ##TODO

 * Make oidentd reply with a proper ident failure instead of with a "successful" ident of IdentFailure.